chrisppy/feed/README.md

 Library for creating channels feeds and parsing channels feeds from an URL and retrieving the elements

+**The next version will be 2.0 and there will be breaking changes to the api** **The project is migrating to use the rss library for reading and writing rss feeds**

 ## Use

 To include feed as a cargo dependency you have to add it to your Cargo.toml: